HL7/davinci-pct/input/pagecontent/formal_specification.md

-This section of the implementation guide defines the specific conformance requirements for systems wishing to conform to this Patient Cost Transparency (PCT) implementation guide (IG).
+This section of the implementation guide (IG) defines the specific conformance requirements for systems wishing to conform to this Patient Cost Transparency (PCT) implementation guide (IG).
 The bulk of it focuses on the GFE $submit operation and the AEOB query, though it also provides guidance on privacy, security, and other implementation requirements.

 ### Context